lauraivillegasr/MN-B-SM-2023/PhylogenomicsTutorial.md

 ## Data set selection and extraction of specific orthogroups

-Here are some orhtologues that you could use (Single-Copy found in all datasets):
+Here are some orhtologues that you could use (Single-Copy):

 - 7050at6231.faa
 - 8055at6231.faa